Wi-Fi /etc/config/wireless

 • reboot

 After rebooting, the WPS PIN needs to be given to hostapd each time a station tries to connect.
-The PIN may NOT be used multiple times, as an active attacker can recover half of it during each try.
+The PIN may not be used multiple times, as an active attacker can recover half of it during each try.
 The “any” keyword can be replaced by the specific stations EUUID, as printed in hostapd log.

 hostapd_cli wps_pin any $PIN